-Source: Scott Kosciuk and Nick Hogg - Clearswift, National Journal, and Federal Times
+Source: Nick Hogg - Clearswift, National Journal, and Federal Times

->

-> According to National Journal, “The Office of Personnel Management announced last week that the personal data for 21.5 million people had been stolen.
+According to National Journal, “The Office of Personnel Management announced last week that the personal data for 21.5 million people had been stolen.
 But for national security professionals and cybersecurity experts, the more troubling issue is the theft of 1.1 million fingerprints.”
 In fact the publication quotes a former NSA official in stating that the pilfering of 1.1 million fingerprints is “probably the biggest counterintelligence threat in my lifetime.”

 While the US government, security professionals and media speculate on the intended use of the fingerprints and dangers starting to unfold with the vastly expanding use of biometric data, it was a bit of shock to see one of the first - possibly knee-jerk- reactions by OPM in response to the breach was to block Gmail, Facebook and other personal websites from their employees when newer web security technologies are available to prevent the loss of sensitive and inappropriate data from these common web platforms.

 OPM’s immediate clamp down on their employees use of the web was described by the Federal Times accordingly: “OPM employees in the office Thursday discovered they were unable to log on to their personal email accounts or surf social media sites.
 The apparent change in policy came abruptly, with no prior communication from OPM leaders, employees said.”
 They went on to share, "Out of caution, and in light of the recent breaches, OPM has recently tightened restrictions on Internet access using web security technology,’ an OPM spokesperson said Thursday, suggesting there might be more to come.”